Xiaoxiao-Lin-Jessica/Aviation-Performance-Benchmarking/README.md

 1. **Node.js Environment**: Download and configure Node.js.
 [Follow the setup instructions here.](https://nodejs.org/en/download)
 2. **Java Virtual Machine**: Use SDK 11.

+The PowerBI report is expired in an hour, please contact us to refresh the access token.

 ## Installation

 To get this project up and running on your local machine for development and testing purposes, follow these steps: